 - implement and evaluate the decision

 Excel spreadsheets offer the benefits that they are widely used by managers, are generally understood in the business world, and are shareable with anyone using Excel.
-Spreadsheets, however, can quickly become challenging to understand and modify as complexity increases and relationships become unclear.
+Spreadsheets can also be developed for advanced analysis, however, they can become challenging to understand and modify as complexity increases and relationships become unclear.